-There is a huge amount of fake news swirling around out there about Marijuana and its effects.
+There is a huge amount of fake news swirling around out there about marijuana and its effects.
 The discussion around legalizing marijuana can get emotions running high, with people standing stridently on one side or the other.
 In this article, we’re going to look at some of the most common myths wafting around about cannabis products and clear the haze to reveal the reality.
+Here are the most common marijuana myths debunked!

 “Marijuana is a Gateway Drug”